 Choosing Between Gold and Other Metal Level Plans

 The type of health plan you choose is entirely dependent on your individual budget and needs.
 If you qualify for subsidies, and your budget allows, a gold plan could be great for you and your family.
 However, if you’re on a tight budget, bronze plans might better suit your needs.
-In fact, if you qualify for subsidies and are within a certain income level, you could qualify for a zero-premium bronze plan.
+In fact, if you qualify for subsidies and are within a certain income level, you could qualify for a zero premium bronze plan.6

 Not sure if a gold plan will work best for you and your family?
 Luckily, that’s exactly why we’re here.
-One of our licensed health insurance agents can help you determine your subsidy eligibility, find coverage that matches your needs and budget, and even help you enroll before the Open Enrollment deadline.
-Give us a call at (800) 304-3414.
+A licensed insurance agent can help you determine your subsidy eligibility, find coverage that matches your needs and budget, and even help you enroll before the Open Enrollment Deadline.
+All you have to do is give us a call at (800) 304-3414.